ccammel/Portfolio/README.md

 How can computer science help me in reaching my goals?

   My ultimate end goal is to get into game programming and so far computer science has helped me immensely with my coding skills.
-I have learned a lot of different programming languages and other differnt skills, such as UnReal.
+I have learned a lot of different programming languages and other different skills, such as UnReal.
 Everything has been super helpful in my goals.